madmachineio/docs/blog/2022/04-06-introduction-about-embedded.md

 For example, when you create an instance of a class in Swift code, you need some memory space in the heap.
 Different OS might have different API for this operation.
 So Swift toolchain implemented a very fundamental abstraction layer to cover these differences.
 This (library) is called Swift [**Runtime**](https://github.com/apple/swift/tree/main/stdlib/public/runtime) and it’s implemented in C++ ([so it can interact with OS's C API directly](https://gankra.github.io/blah/c-isnt-a-language/)).
 In the example above, the function is [**swift_allocObject**](https://github.com/apple/swift/blob/b952184adffd228a4e6673137972b338bd34a7b3/stdlib/public/runtime/HeapObject.cpp#L137).
 The runtime is used for very low-level management such as casting, ARC, metadata, etc. It’s not something magic, but another low-level library.
 BTW, you can not access this Runtime library in Swift code directly, it is only used by the Swift compiler when necessary.

 If you want to use Swift on some new archs or OSes, you need to connect the Runtime invocations with the OS API first, or at least stub them out.
-Once you implemented those APIs used by the Runtime, most of the Swift code could run correctly.
+Once you implemented those APIs used by the Runtime, most of the Swift code can run correctly.

 ### Connect Swift Runtime to Zephyr

 As I mentioned before, embedded devices are becoming more complex and have higher performance.
 For the MadMachine project, I chose NXP RT10xx series microcontroller which has a 600MHz ARM Cortex-M7 core and various complex peripherals.
 It’s not easy to leverage all the capabilities on bare-metal.

-I use a Real-time OS named [**Zephyr**](https://www.zephyrproject.org/).
+So I use a Real-time OS named [**Zephyr**](https://www.zephyrproject.org/).
 It is a Linux Foundation project which focuses on the area that Linux can’t cover.
 It provides a batch of standard APIs to access the low-level peripherals.
 Many semiconductor companies such as NXP contribute to implementation for these APIs.
 So you don’t need to spend that much energy on the low-level details when developing an application.

 The Zephyr Real-time OS is provided via [**source code**](https://github.com/zephyrproject-rtos/zephyr), and it uses Kconfig to configure the kernel (just like the Linux kernel). **A normal C application based on Zephyr is compiled with the OS source together**.
 But for a specific hardware, you could compile the whole OS layer as a library and use it at linking time.
 This is how the MadMachine project works.